 Fall is a great time in the garden with kids!
 The weather is much more comfortable and there is just so much to harvest!
 Fall gardening with kids means cleaning up, harvesting and planning ahead!

 There is a lot of garden and nature themed art that can come from working in the fall garden too!
 Collecting leaves, creating nature “selfies” and art in the style of Klaus Enrique Gerdes can be a fun way to explore the harvest and use up all those extra zucchinis!
-And the multitude of seeds that have been collected, dried and saved can make for some beautiful works of art as well!
+The multitude of seeds that have been collected, dried and saved can make for some beautiful works of art as well!
 Read how to make seed mandalas here.

 This is the best part!
 If you haven’t already, it’s time to get the last of your tomatoes, cucumbers, grapes and beans out of the garden.
 There are plenty of greens ready to harvest now too.
 Kale, spinach and mesclun are plentiful this time of year.
 Of course, the best fall crops to harvest with kids are pumpkins and corn and any other squash you planted last Spring.
 In my outdoor classroom, harvesting sunflower seeds is incredibly popular.
 I’m happy to let kids pick away at them, knowing they are further developing their pincher grip and snacking on healthy seeds too!
-Brussell sprouts are also a popular crop to harvest.
+Brussell sprouts are also a popular fall crop to harvest.
 There’s something about the twist and snap that kids find super satisfying!

 Areas with weeds can be strategically thwarted at this time of year.
 Make a plan over the winter to deal with areas that had nuisance weeds so they won’t have a chance to come back even stronger next year.
 That can mean laying out barrier fabric or cardboard and using the weedy area for a growing space.
 Don’t forget you can still plant on the Westcoast in the Fall.
 Now is the time to plant fava beans, more kale and lots of garlic!
 We also plant more greens like mesclun and spinach as well as broccoli, radishes and cabbages in our school garden in the fall.
+(Click each of those links for instructions on how to plant each crop!)

 Always add organic material to your soil so there is something for the worms and other diversity of life to munch away on over the winter!
 Adding leaves from the school-yard makes the soil drain better and adds valuable nutrients to the hard-working soil.
 Plus, your soil will be super moist and ready-to-plant come spring!